Trump's New York hush-money case will start March 25. It's the first of his criminal trials

-NEW YORK — Donald Trump's hush-money trial will go ahead as scheduled with jury selection starting on March 25, a judge ruled Thursday, turning aside requests for a delay from the former president's defense lawyers.
+NEW YORK — Donald Trump's hush-money trial will go ahead as scheduled with jury selection starting on March 25, a New York judge ruled Thursday, turning aside demands for delay from the former president's defense lawyers who argued it would interfere with his campaign to retake the White House.

-In leaving the trial date intact, Judge Juan Manuel Merchan took advantage of a delay in a separate prosecution in Washington charging Trump with plotting to overturn the results of the 2020 presidential election.
-That case has been effectively on hold pending the outcome of an appeal from Trump.
+A separate hearing was unfolding in Atlanta on Thursday as a judge considered arguments on whether to toss Fulton County District Attorney Fani Willis off of the state's election interference case because of a personal relationship with a special prosecutor she hired.

-The recent postponement of a March 4 trial date in Trump's Washington, D.C. election interference case removed a major hurdle to starting the New York case on time.
+The New York case has long been considered the least legally perilous of the four indictments filed against Trump last year, with the alleged misconduct — generally known to the public for years — seen by many as less grave than accusations of mishandling classified documents or plotting to subvert a presidential election.

-Just as the New York hearing was getting underway, a judge in Atlanta was set to hear arguments Thursday over whether Fulton County District Attorney Fani Willis should be disqualified from Trump's Georgia election interference case because of a ''personal relationship'' with Nathan Wade, a special prosecutor she hired for the case.
+The Washington case charging him with election interference was officially delayed last month, with the Supreme Court now weighing the immunity question.
+There's no new date.
+The classified documents case in Florida is set for trial on May 20, but that date could be moved.
+No trial date is scheduled in the Atlanta case.

 Trump is also awaiting a decision, possibly as early as Friday, in a New York civil fraud case that threatens to upend his real estate empire.
 If the judge rules against Trump, who is accused of inflating his wealth to defraud banks, insurers and others, he could be on the hook for millions of dollars in penalties among other sanctions.

-Along with clarifying the trial schedule, Merchan is also expected to rule on key pretrial issues, including a request by Trump's lawyers to throw out the case, which they have decried in court papers as a ''discombobulated package of politically motivated charges marred by legal defects.''
+Along with clarifying the trial schedule, Merchan also rejected a request by Trump's lawyers to throw out the case.

-Trump's lawyers, Todd Blanche and Susan Necheles, accuse Manhattan District Attorney Alvin Bragg, a Democrat, of bringing the case to interfere with Trump's chances of retaking the White House.
+Trump's lawyers accuse Manhattan District Attorney Alvin Bragg, a Democrat, of bringing the case to interfere with Trump's political chances.
 Bragg's predecessor, Cyrus Vance Jr., declined to pursue a case on the same allegations.

 The charges are punishable by up to four years in prison, though there is no guarantee that a conviction would result in prison time.